thiagolg123/Json-to-Object/README.md

 JsonXObj
 ========

-This an API for save an Object in file, write with json, and read this file and transform this json in an Object;
+This is an API for save an Object in file, write with json, and read this file and transform this json in an Object;

 To view an example please look the MainTest class.